 And almost every other day, there’s an uproar about “disease causing” kids who aren’t vaccinated, ruining our herd immunity.

-There are calls to increase vaccination rates too, but even with a 95% vaccination rate not long ago, record breaking outbreaks had already begun.
+There are calls to increase vaccination rates too, but even with a 95% vaccination rate, record breaking outbreaks had already begun.

 As they say, if you keep doing the same thing, you’ll get the same results.